 A parable is a literary tool used throughout the Bible.
-Jesus himself used this method most frequently.
+Jesus himself used this method frequently.

-The word “parable” (Gr. “parabole”; placing beside) signifies a comparison between two objects.
-Thus, a parable may contain one main word that’s used to mirror another singular concept or object.
+His parables are effective teaching aids that compare two things or concepts.
+The word “parable” (Gr. “parabole” = placing beside) signifies a comparison between two objects.
+Thus, a parable may contain one main word that’s used to mirror a related concept or object.

 The undisputed greatest storyteller!

-It’s easy to see from Mark’s gospel, for example, that Jesus had used stories in his communications with everyday people (v.
-34) to help them see the world more clearly so they could see and clearly understand the Lord who loved them.
+Jesus of Nazareth told many parables; for a time in his ministry, he relied heavily on story-telling: “He did not say anything to them without using a parable” (Mark 4:34).
+He knew that everyone loved to hear stories.
+It’s easy to see from Mark’s gospel, for example, that Jesus had used stories in his communications with everyday people to help them see the world more clearly so they could see and clearly understand the Lord who loved them.

 Of all the parables in the Bible, Jesus Christ himself made the greatest use of this literary device.
-We can only imagine the wonder of the occasions: Jesus — drawing from real-life issues of agriculture, justice, greed, stewardship, finance, and love — would capture each crowd’s attention.
-Yet despite the simplicity, his stories were filled with eternal, spiritual truths.
+We can only imagine the wonder of his drawing from real-life issues of agriculture, justice, greed, stewardship, finance, and love so he could effectively capture each crowd’s attention.
+Yet, despite their simplicity, his stories were filled with eternal, spiritual truths.

 In this list are all of Jesus’ parables, put into five distinct groups.
 There’s also a downloadable list (below-right) of all 44 of Jesus parables that has links to the Scriptures for each parable.